Yakima, Washington: Airport

 Yakima is served by the Yakima Air Terminal, a municipal airport located on the southern edge of the city and is used for general aviation and commercial air service.
 The FAA identifier is YKM.
 It has two asphalt runways: 9/27 is 7,604 by 150 feet (2,318 x 46 m) and 4/22 is 3,835 by 150 feet (1,169 x 46 m).
 Yakima Air Terminal is owned and operated by the city.

 Yakima is served by one scheduled air carrier (Alaska Airlines) and two non-scheduled carriers (Sun Country Airlines and Xtra Airways).
 Alaska Airlines provides multiple daily flights to and from Seattle-Tacoma International Airport, Sun Country Airlines provide charter flights to Laughlin, NV and Xtra Airways provide charter flights to Wendover, NV.
 During World War II the airfield was used by the United States Army Air Forces.

-The airport at is home to numerous private aircraft, and is a test site for military jets and Boeing test flights.
+The airport is home to numerous private aircraft, and is a test site for military jets and Boeing test flights.